Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/fps_counter.md

 ## Description

-Component to display the FPS counter in the game
+Component to display the FPS counter in the game.

 ## Variables